davidwhiting/snowflake-quickstart/step7.md

 ![](images/07_autodoc_0.png)

-The document that is created is a very thorough summary of the experiment, documenting in detail the data, settings, and methodologies used to create the final pipeline.
+The document that is created is a very thorough summary of the experiment in the form of a white paper, documenting in detail the data, settings, and methodologies used to create the final pipeline.

 ![](images/07_autodoc_1.png)